jazzyjackson/MIXINT/roadmap.md

 ## <a href="0.7.0"></a>
 ## 0.7.0

-With the basic functionality established, 0.7.0 turns toward the sysadmin side of things, adding an API for creating identities and adding them to groups.
+With the basic functionality established, 0.7.0 turns toward the sysadmin side of things, adding an API for creating identities and adding them to groups, getting authentication URLs (magic links) to be distributed to the invitees, and an observer stream that logs every request and what identity made it.
+First version will be flat log files, in the future SQL entries or ideally a timeseries database will ingest these logs at high resolution (timecoded chunks of bytes to give a live view of all traffic on the system.)

 - Keymaker
 - Operator